 — Dr. Emory Lindquist, president of WSU, on April 6, 1965,

 when the WSU Endowment Association articles of incorporation were approved by the state

 Since 1965, the WSU Foundation has sought to fulfill WSU President Emory Lindquist’s vision of providing the “great difference between a university and a university of excellence.”
 Early records show that the WSU Endowment Association (the predecessor to the WSU Foundation) had assets of $1.8 million in 1973.
-This amount has grown to nearly $260 million today.
+This amount has grown to nearly $290 million today.
 Twenty years ago, the average amount of funds raised annually was $7 million.
 Today, the Foundation raises an average of $40.2 million annually for the current comprehensive fundraising campaign.
 The number of supporters during this same time period also increased from 10,700 to roughly 13,700.

 Early leadership was critical to the launching of the WSU Endowment Association.
 The first officers presiding over the Endowment Association in 1965 were Dwane L. Wallace, president; Olive W. Garvey, first vice president; Woodrow M. Champion, second vice president; Carl K. Suderman, third vice president; Gordon W. Evans, secretary; and Arthur W. Kincade, treasurer.
 Five years later, the WSU Board of Governors approved the part-time services of Richard Reidenbaugh, who was then the executive vice president of the Board of Trustees, to serve as executive secretary of the Endowment Association.

 Reidenbaugh served in this role for 15 years and was followed by Robert F. Hartsook, who assumed the title of vice president for development, alumni and university relations, which included the oversight of the Endowment Association.
 He was in this role until 1990.